 Sarakiniko, Milos island is the famous beach with the white rock formations.
 It is located at Milos, an island in Greece.
 The island is shaped like a horseshoe and is located furthest west in the Cyclades, the archipelago which also consists of Santorini and Naxos.
-The island ibeautiful and peaceful which differs from the other famous Greek islands.
+The island is beautiful and peaceful which differs from many other famous Greek islands.

 It is over 70 beaches you can explore on the island of Milos, so you’re not able to explore them all on one vacation.
 If you rent a car, it is easier to get around and find the picturesque hidden gems on the island.
 Nevertheless, the popular Sarakiniko also known as Moon Beach, Milos is absolutely worth a visit.